Neats29/neats29.github.io/source/_posts/imposter-syndrome.md

 <br>
 ## Tips for overcoming imposter syndrome:
 I don’t know if it’s possible to completely eradicate imposter syndrome, but it is possible to dampen it considerably by shifting your thinking:
-* Determine your strengths and interests - perhaps reflect on your childhood and think about what you were/are drawn to both then and now.
+* __Determine your strengths and interests__ - perhaps reflect on your childhood and think about what you were/are drawn to both then and now.
 Do you spot any patterns?
+Make a list

 * Realise that everyone who is considered “successful” has many flaws and gaps in their knowledge, they have just found a way to go all in on  2/3 strengths and applied them to their interests, some of which they discovered later on

-* Find questions that help you get out of this mindset, for example:
+* Find questions that help you get out of this mindset when the feeling creeps in, for example:

-* “What are some things I have spent my time on that I am getting better at?”
-(Doesn’t have to be related to work).
+* __“What are some things I have spent my time on that I am getting better at?”__ - doesn’t have to be related to work.
 Just focus on this for a few minutes

-* “What am I good at?” - prod until you can think of something if it doesn’t come to you right away
+* __“What am I good at?”__ - prod until you can think of something if it doesn’t come to you right away, or refer to your list of strengths

-* Acknowledge that what you’re feeling stems from fear and ask: "Which fear am I feeling right now?” - simply naming the fear helps
+* Acknowledge that what you are feeling stems from fear and ask: __"Which fear am I feeling right now?”__ - simply naming the fear helps

-* When you can’t help but compare yourself to someone, ask “Would I switch lives with them entirely” - You’re likely to find that you prefer certain aspects of your own life
+* When you can’t help but compare yourself to someone, ask __“Would I switch lives with them entirely”__ - You’re likely to find that you prefer certain aspects of your own life

 * Simply share your feelings with the people you trust - Not only will they remind you of the things you’re good at, they might also benefit from learning that it is a common experience

-* When it comes to tasks like programming, buffer your estimates - this will reduce the pressure
+* When it comes to tasks like programming, __buffer your estimates__ - this will reduce the pressure

-* When stuck on a problem, don’t be afraid to ask for help - it may feel damaging to your pride but you may otherwise lose hours, adding to your frustration
+* When stuck on a problem, __don’t be afraid to ask for help__ - it may feel damaging to your pride but you may otherwise lose hours, adding to your frustration

 Disclaimer: this is my personal observations of imposter syndrome that may not apply to everyone.
 There is bound to be some survivorship bias and other types of biases.
 But I hope to help at least one person.